 Colloquy is an IRC client for macOS with a native memory-efficient user-interface.

 Itsycal is a tiny menu bar calendar.
 It's totally free and useful app.
 I would recommend it especially for extensive calendar users.
 Please consider donating to the developer if you install the app and like it.

 Mark Text is a markdown editor for macOS, Linux and Windows.
 As I am using Linux and macOS.
-It has amazing features that will increase the productivity, with support of dark mode, focus mode, graphs, tables and inline scripts.
-It's the perfect markdown editor for researchers, developers and writers.
+It has incredible features that will increase the productivity, with support of dark mode, focus mode, graphs, tables and inline scripts.
+It's the perfect markdown editor for researchers, developers, and writers.